Restaurant in Hausen ob Verena, Germany

 Does Hofgut Hohenkarpfen handle dietary restrictions?

-The kitchen works across classic French, regional Baden-Württemberg, and international reference points including Asian influences, which gives the menu reasonable flexibility.
+The kitchen works across classic French, regional Baden-Württemberg, international reference points including Asian influences, which gives the menu reasonable flexibility.
 Contact the estate directly before your visit to confirm specific dietary needs — no phone or website is listed in available records, so reach out via the booking channel you use to reserve.

 Can Hofgut Hohenkarpfen accommodate groups?

-Yes, and the estate format is well suited to it.
+Yes, the estate format is well suited to it.
 The 300-year-old heritage farmstead includes multiple converted buildings — the former dairy houses the main restaurant and the former barn is now a hotel — giving groups options that a single-room city restaurant cannot offer.
 Enquire directly for private dining arrangements.

 Is the tasting menu worth it at Hofgut Hohenkarpfen?